Daniel-Peace/senior_project/README.md

 This program will also publish a `Response_statuses.msg` after each attempt to submit a a report.
 This is currently only used by the GUI to inform the user whether or not all reports were successfully submitted.
-They are published to the `/response_statuses` topic
+They are published to the `/response_statuses` topic.

 ROS topic subscriptions:
 - `/injury_report`